The Homotopy Braces Formality Morphism: Several topological operads and bigChains

 \subsection{Topological operad \texorpdfstring{$\FM_2$}{FM2}}

-The operad $FM_2$ is a compactification of the space of configurations of points in the plane.
+The operad $\FM_2$ introduced by Getzler and Jones \cite{GJ} is a compactification of the space of configurations of points in the plane.
 For $n\geq2$:

 Here the final superscript denotes compactification and the group $\R_+ \ltimes \C$ acts by overall scaling and translation.
-For more details we refer the reader to \cite{GJ,KS2}.
+For more details, in particular regarding the compactification, we refer the reader to \cite{GJ,KS2}.
 For our convenience, we will set $\FM_2(1)=\{pt\}$ to be the space consisting of a single point, so that the operad $\FM_2$ has a unit. \begin{ex} The space $\FM_2(2)\cong S^1$ is a circle.
 An explicit map $\FM_2(2)\to S^1$ is given by sending a configuration $[(z_1,z_2)]$ to the point $\frac{z_1-z_2}{|z_1-z_2|}$. \end{ex}

 There will be two series of subspaces of $\FM_2$, which will be important later.
 First, for $n\geq 2$, define $U_I^n\subset \FM_2(n)$ as follows.